killercup/scribbles/_posts/2018-06-02-secret-life-of-cows.md

   but in case the Cow contains `Borrowed` data, this lifetime is a restriction set by the data we refer to.
-  We cannot have a Cow that refers to already freed memory, and rustc will us know when that is possible by mentioning that the Cow outlives its `'a`.
+  We cannot have a Cow that refers to already freed memory, and rustc will let us know when that is possible by mentioning that the Cow outlives its `'a`.
 - [`ToOwned`] is a trait that defines a method to convert borrowed data into owned data (by cloning it and giving us ownership of the new allocation, most likely).
   The type we receive from this method is an [associated type][rust-book-advanced-traits] on the trait,